 I have three more Holmes novellas available.
-THE HACKNEY HORROR, THE LOST HUSBAND and THE LONG SLEEP are in a collated edition, THE LONDON TERRORS, a companion volume to THE QUALITY OF MERCY.
+THE HACKNEY HORROR, THE LONG SLEEP and THE LOST HUSBAND (coming soon) in ebook and print.

 The novella REVENANT has now been expanded into a novel, THE DREAMING MAN, out now from Gryphonwood Press.

 Apart from that, I have recent short story sales to THE MAMMOTH BOOK OF SHERLOCK HOLMES ABROAD ( Little Brown), THE ASSOCIATES OF SHERLOCK HOLMES (Titan) and SHERLOCK HOLMES' SCHOOL FOR DETECTION ( Little Brown)